DelNov/T-Flows/readme.md

 ### Comparison with benchmark solution <a name="bench_conjugate_compare"> </a>

-The case we solved here corresponds to Rayleigh number of 1.0e+5 and Pr of 0.7.
+The case we solved here corresponds to Ra number of 1.0e+5 and Pr of 0.7.
 In addition, conductivities in solids are equal to the conductivities in fluid ([Basak et al.](https://www.sciencedirect.com/science/article/pii/S0009250913000468#s0010) denote such a case with K=1.)
 Anyhow, the value of Nusselt number reported by